outscale/osc-bsu-csi-driver/docs/README.md

 `maxBsuVolumes` is now computed automatically at driver startup.
 Manual configuration is usually unnecessary, even when multiple BSU volumes are mounted by the OS.

+### Upgrading to Helm chart v2

+Many variables have been renamed.
+Please refer to the [upgrade guide](../helm/osc-bsu-csi-driver/migration.md).

 ---

 ## 💡 Examples